Geoffrey (archbishop of York): First difficulties

-Geoffrey's ordination as a priest took place at Southwell on 23 September 1189, in a ceremony performed by John the Bishop of Whithorn.
-Geoffrey then went to York, but until his election was ratified by the pope he refused to allow Burchard to take up his office.
+Geoffrey's ordination as a priest took place at Southwell on 23 September 1189, in a ceremony performed by John, the Bishop of Whithorn.
+Geoffrey then went to York, but until his election was ratified by the pope, he refused to allow Burchard to take up his office.
 This stance was supported by most of the York cathedral chapter.
-Geoffrey then was sent by Richard to escort William the Lion from Scotland to Canterbury.
+Geoffrey was then sent by Richard to escort William the Lion from Scotland to Canterbury.
 It was at Canterbury that papal assent to Geoffrey's election was secured in December, when Giovanni d'Anagni, the papal legate, not only confirmed the election, but rejected the various appeals made by the cathedral chapter against Geoffrey.
 But the king forced Geoffrey to allow the royal appointments and pay a fine of £2000 before his lands were restored, although Geoffrey was allowed some time to make the full payment.
 (Note: Gerald of Wales relates a story that Richard changed the text of the agreement from the agreed-upon 2000 marks to £2000, thus increasing the amount Geoffrey owed by a third.)

-In early 1190 Geoffrey ordered a halt to religious ceremonies in the cathedral and excommunicated Henry Marshal and Burchard in retaliation for a dispute during an earlier church service.
+In early 1190, Geoffrey ordered a halt to religious ceremonies in the cathedral and excommunicated Henry Marshal and Burchard in retaliation for a dispute during an earlier church service.
 Richard, who was in Normandy preparing to go on the Third Crusade, ordered Geoffrey to the king's presence in Normandy.
 Although Hugh du Puiset, who was Justiciar, was hampering Geoffrey's attempts to collect revenue for the earlier fine, Richard insisted on immediate full payment.
-When Geoffrey was unable to pay Richard re-confiscated his lands, increased the amount of the fine, and demanded a promise that Geoffrey would not visit England for three years.
+When Geoffrey was unable to pay, Richard re-confiscated his lands, increased the amount of the fine, and demanded a promise that Geoffrey would not visit England for three years.
 The dispute was settled once more when the pope stepped in and ratified Geoffrey's election, thus enabling a reconciliation between the king and the archbishop at Tours in June.
 Geoffrey's estates were returned to him in July after paying 800 marks of his fine.